2021 Durand Cup final: Summary

 The final match of the 130th Durand Cup edition kicked off on a lively note in front of 44,000+ spectators with both Mohammedan SC and FC Goa both going on the attack from the beginning.
 The first shot of the match came from Marcus Joseph in third minute but it was wayward.
 Soon after, Goa created a chance but a mix-up between Muhammed Nemil and Alexander Romario Jesuraj in the box led to an easy save for the Mohammedan keeper, Zothanmawia.

 As the half started to progress, the temperature started to increase and the foul count also started to increase.
-Mohammedan was at the receiving end of the cards a sthey received three yellow cards within a span of 17 minutes.
+Mohammedan was at the receiving end of the cards as they received three yellow cards within a span of 17 minutes.
 Azharuddin Mallick, Nikola Stojanović and Shaher Shaheen were booked.

 The match was slowly starting to open up now, as chances were being created more often but none of them were being converted.
 A sudden moment of uproar came at the VYBK in the 35th minute when a shot from Milan Singh went flying into the goal from a distance but a foul was called by the referee just before the shot was taken and disappointment of the crowd was clearly visible.
 For Goa, Jesuraj had the best chance of the half when the defence was completely foxed by a cross from Sanson Pereira from the left flank but Jesuraj sent the shot wide of the goal post.
 The first half ended with the scores tied with no goal scored.